sandeep765002/sandeep765002/README.md

 - 👋 Hi, I’m @sandeep765002
 - 👀 I’m interested in codeing,trading
 - 🌱 I’m currently learning more codeing
-- 💞️ I’m looking to collaborate on motor company

 - 📫 How to reach me sandeep765002@gmail.com

 <!---